Mimicry-Protocol/node-sdk/README.md

 - [ ] Add support for querying a market's price history as candles with pagination and filtering
 - [ ] Add support for querying a player's position history with pagination and filtering
 - [ ] Add support for querying a market's position history with pagination and filtering
-- [ ] Add support for adding/editing markets
+- [ ] Add support for adding new markets
+- [ ] Add support for editing market name, description, or image
 - [ ] Add support for querying markets more efficiently
 - [ ] Add support for querying player earning statistics
 - [ ] Add support for running strategy backtests